NervanaSystems/ngraph/doc/sphinx/source/programmable/index.rst

-can be used to :doc:`carry out a programmed computation<../howto/execute>` from a framework by using a CPU or GPU; or they can be used with an *Interpreter* mode, which is primarily intended for testing, to analyze a program, or for a framework developer to develop a custom UI.
+can be used to :doc:`carry out a programmed computation<../howto/execute>` from a framework by using a CPU or GPU; or they can be used with an *Interpreter* mode, which is primarily intended for testing, to analyze a program, or for a framework developer to develop customizations.
 Experimental APIs to support current and future nGraph Backends are also available; see, for example, the section on :ref:`plaidml_`.